maxwell1997lzx/Sudoku_Sovler_Game-Python/README.md

   <li>Find some empty spaces. </li>
   <li>Attempt to place the digits 1-9 in that space.</li>
   <li>Check if that digit is valid in the current spot based on the current board.</li>
-  <li>a.
-If the digit is valid, recursively attempt to fill the board using steps 1-3.
+  <li>A. If the digit is valid, recursively attempt to fill the board using steps 1-3.
-      b.
-If it is not valid, reset the square you just filled and go back to the previous step.</li>
+      B. If it is not valid, reset the square you just filled and go back to the previous step.</li>
   <li>Once the board is full by the definition of this algorithm we have found a solution.</li>
 </ul>